 This post may contain affiliate links.
 See my full disclosure here.

 This homemade strawberry milk is delicious and easy to make.
-It’s made with only 3 ingredients, fresh juicy strawberries, milk and sugar.
+This gorgeous pink milk is made with only a few ingredients, fresh juicy strawberries, milk and sugar are just some of the ingredients.
 Kids will love helping you make it!
-And once you try it, you’ll never want to buy strawberry syrup from the store again.
+Tastes way better than the store brands.
+And once you try it, you’ll never use store bought strawberry syrup again.

-I’m totally OK with plain milk but every now and then my kid wants homemade strawberry milk, so why settle with plain when milk goes so well with so many flavors?
+I’m totally OK with plain milk but every now and then my kid want homemade strawberry milk, so why settle with plain when milk goes so well with so many flavors?

 I mean, chocolate milk is a crowd-pleaser, and I bet you already mastered that recipe.
 If not, I’ll be sure to post the recipe soon.